sara-sabr/ITStrategy/_posts/en/2019-12-20-why-we-are-promoting-risks.md

 Piling up small changes into large ones [is risky](https://sencanada.ca/content/sen/committee/421/NFFN/reports/NFFN_Phoenix_Report_32_WEB_e.pdf).

 In addition, the **Project Sponsor** has to commit to scope, costs, and schedule at gate 3, before project execution (gate 4).
-We know how to build houses because we've been doing it for centuries and the methods we use haven't changed much, so our cost and schedule estimates for houses can come with a pretty good level of precision.
+We know how to build houses because we've been doing it for centuries, the methods we use haven't changed much, and we do not expect those buildings to change much in the future so our cost and schedule estimates for houses can come with a pretty good level of precision.
-But in the software world, where technology changes so rapidly, systems get more and more integrated and complex, costs and schedule are anything but guesses and highly unlikely to be accurate.
+But in the software world, where technology changes so rapidly, systems get more and more integrated and complex, continuously evolve over time, costs and schedule are anything but guesses and highly unlikely to be accurate.
 This means you can expect your original estimates to change once project executes.
 Project governance includes a [change control process](https://gpp-ppm.service.gc.ca/sites/pwa/ESDCKnowledgeRepository/All%20Documents/ChangeControl-Guide-PMIS-E.pdf) that requires you to provide information on the scope of change and, depending on that scope, seek different kinds of governance approvals before you are permitted to change.
 Getting information on the scope of change *is* also work.